yingweiwo

 Additional Infomation

-MK-0354, is an orally administered drug candidate under development by Merck for the treatment of atherosclerosis and related disorders.
-It targets G protein-coupled receptor, or GPCR, that have the potential to regulate plasma lipid profiles, including HDL, or the good cholesterol, similar to the therapeutic action of niacin.
+MK-0354 is an oral drug candidate being developed by Merck for the treatment of atherosclerosis and related diseases.
+It targets the G protein-coupled receptor (GPCR), which has the potential to regulate plasma lipid profiles, including high-density lipoprotein cholesterol (HDL-C, or "good cholesterol"), and its therapeutic effect is similar to that of niacin.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.